Fox2Code/FoxMagiskModuleManager/README.md

 - Official app dropped support for it
 - End of life support by Fox's mmm

-As the main repo may shutting down due to the main app no longer supporting it, stopped accepting new modules, and also no longer receive updates
+As the main repo may shutting down due to the main app no longer supporting it, stopped accepting new modules, and also no longer receive updates since the 21 December 2021.

 If a module is in multiple repos, the manager will just pick the most up to date version of the module, allowing developers to switch repo at their own pace if they want to.